qlik-oss/core-website/docs/tutorials/hello-engine.md

 This command stops the container and removes it.

+**Note:** To continue with the next tutorial, leave the Docker container running.

 ## Next Steps

-The [Hello Data](./hello-data.md) example extends this tutorial by loading data into the QIX engine.
+Continue with the [Hello Data](./hello-data.md) tutorial to learn how to load data into the QIX engine.
+Hello Data is a continuation of this tutorial.

-To learn more about enigma.js, We recommended that you take a look at [enigma.js](https://github.com/qlik-oss/enigma.js) to learn about its full range of features.
+**Tip:** To learn more about enigma.js, we recommended that you take a look at [enigma.js](https://github.com/qlik-oss/enigma.js) to learn about its many features.